armory/documentation/_spinnaker/policy_engine.md

   count(manual_judgment_stages) == 0
 }

-deny["Every deploy stage must have have notifications enabled"] {
-  deploy_stages = [s | s = input.pipeline.stages[_]; s.type == "deploy" ]
-  stage = deploy_stages[_]
-  not stage["notifications"]
-}
 ```
-Add the two policies to a file named `manual-judgment-and-notifications.rego`
+Add the the policy to a file named `manual-judgment.rego`

 **Step 2.
 Add Policies to OPA**

 After you create a policy, you can add it to OPA with an API request or with a ConfigMap.
-The following examples use  a `.rego` file named `manual-judgement-and-notifications.rego`.
+The following examples use  a `.rego` file named `manual-judgement.rego`.

 **ConfigMap Example**

 Armory recommends using ConfigMaps to add OPA policies instead of the API for OPA deployments in Kubernetes.

-If you have configured OPA to look for a ConfigMap, you can create the ConfigMap for `manual-judgement-and-notifications.rego` with this command:
+If you have configured OPA to look for a ConfigMap, you can create the ConfigMap for `manual-judgement.rego` with this command:

 ```
-kubectl create configmap manual-judgment-and-notifications --from-file=manual-judgment-and-notifications.rego
+kubectl create configmap manual-judgment --from-file=manual-judgment.rego
 ```

 **API Example**